scottzach1/Project-Beans/architecture_design/architecture-design.md

 ##### PlatformIO
 The software development component of the project is facilitated by [PlatformIO](https://platformio.org/).
 PlatformIO is development platform focused around software development for embedded systems.
 Given the mix of hardware and software development this project features, PlatformIO is the ideal development platform to streamline the development of the project.

 _**TODO:**_ There's more technical details we can add here at some point.
 We need to get to a point where we can confidently use PlatformIO

 ##### Unit Testing and Code Coverage
 Unit testing is facilitated directly by PlatformIO through the [PlatformIO Unit Testing](https://docs.platformio.org/en/latest/plus/unit-testing.html) framework.
+Internally, this framework utilizes [Unity](https://github.com/ThrowTheSwitch/Unity), a C/C++ Unit Testing API.
 The incorporation of this framework within PlatformIO makes it the ideal unit testing framework for this project.
+Using PlatformIO allows for us to perform unit tests on both our personal machines and on the hardware.
+This is extremely important for allowing us to continue development from a remote stand point.

-Internally, this framework utilizes [Unity](https://github.com/ThrowTheSwitch/Unity), a C/C++ Unit Testing API.
+Each of the packages in our source code library will have a dedicated package related to it inside of the test package.
+This modularization of the unit tests allows for us to better locate any weak points in our codebase, as we are able to perform diagnostics, eg. code coverage, on each specific package.

 Generating code coverage reports is not currently a feature of PlatformIO.
 As a result, the project generates code coverage reports using written shell scripts, as well as the usage of [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) and [gcovr](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html). gcov Is a code coverage tool that comes packed with gcc/g++ to enable the generation of code-coverage related metadata.
 This tool works in tandem with gcovr to use the generated metadata to create a visual representation of software's code coverage.
 Technical details of the project's code coverage implementation can be viewed [here](https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group3/group-3/-/tree/master/software_package/code_coverage).

 Both of these factors directly contribute to the project team's effort to fulfill the verification requirements of the